 A successful blogger can have a reliable income from their content creation.
-Learning the tips and tricks from how to become a blogger and make money doing it is key to your own success.
+Learning the tips and tricks from how to do it successfully and make money is the key to your own success.

-While we know making money is essential for the non-luxuries in life like paying bills and buying food, it shouldn’t be your primary motivator when starting out.
+While we know making money is essential for the non-luxuries in life like paying bills and buying food, I would say it shouldn’t be your primary motivator when starting out.

-How To Become A Blogger & Get Paid For It
+How To Get Started & Get Paid

-The Basics: Starting Your Blog
+The Basics: Starting Your Site

 Finding Your Niche

 This can be done with your writing voice, your point of view, and the general scope of your content.
-In order to make your blog successful, you need to find its market niche and position it accordingly.
+In order to make your content successful, you need to find its market niche and position it accordingly.

 The Technical Aspects

 There are a huge variety of web hosting providers to pick from.
 Choose where to purchase your domain name and begin with your chosen hosting account.

-Invest In Your Blog
+Invest In Your Content and Website

 Don’t forget that in order to make money, you have to invest.
-While this isn’t strictly true in terms of blogging, it’s rare that you can grow your blog totally free of charge.
+While this isn’t strictly true in terms of blogging, it’s rare that you can grow your readership totally free of charge.
 There are services for which hiring a professional can end up paying for itself, for example in your website’s design.

 You’ll be working long hours for what will seem like little or no reward.
-Turning your blog into a business is not easy, and the vast majority of times the trajectory fails is during these first few months, as people just give up.
+Turning your blog into a business is not easy, and the vast majority of times the trajectory fails during these first few months, as people just give up.

-Aside from having the bare bones of an idea for your blog, and the technical means of getting your blog live and online, there are extra things you can do to boost the potential success of your blog.
+Aside from having the bare bones of an idea for your content, and the technical means of getting your website live and online, there are extra things you can do to boost the potential success of your blog.

 Stage Two: Growth